shaileshkumar2604/100DaysOfMLCode/README.md

 ## USER's LIST

-### SHELLKORE
+### shell_dome (pronounced as sheldom)
-I [Shellkore](https://github.com/shellkore) also pledges to push my ML codes daily.
-I will also dedicate atleast 1 hr daily for the same purpose.
+I [Shellkore](https://github.com/shellkore) also pledges to push my ML/DL codes daily.
+I will also dedicate some time daily for the same purpose.

 ### BigPapa
 I ,[Shubham](https://github.com/shubham7298), am here to join the fun.
 I will also stay dedicated towards ML.